caiyue1993/PrefsMate/README.md

 Then we are done!
 PrefsMate will do right things.

-> Be cautious, the "handleThemeMode" String must be the same value of `switchActionName` in the plist file.
+> Keep in mind: the "handleThemeMode" String must be the same value of `switchActionName` in the plist file.
 Same on `selectActionName`.

 You could refer to [Example project](https://github.com/caiyue1993/PrefsMate/tree/master/Example) for more detail.